danrusei/danube/docs/internal_resources.md

   * Load Manager should watch this path, to calculate the load of each broker, and update below
 * **/cluster/load_balance**
   * the load_balance updated decision, posted by the Load Manager, contain a HashMap with keys the broker_id and value the list of topic_name
+* **/cluster/leader**
+  * the value posted by Leader Election service, it holds broker_id of the current Leader of the CLuster

 Example: